 God’s power for a new beginning is released by accepting responsibility for your life.
 Ignoring what you’ve done or blaming others for everything will keep you in bondage.
 (John 8:34)

-God’s power for becoming a better you includes accepting responsibility for your life, the decisions you’ve made and for what things you’ve done in the past to hurt other people.
-Ignoring what you’ve done or blaming others for everything will just keep you in bondage.
-(John 8:34) Keep in mind that God doesn’t use your past failures, sins and mistakes for breaking you—He uses them for making you!
+Remember that God doesn’t use your past failures, sins, and mistakes to break you.
+He uses them for making you!
 Once you let the Son set you free, you’ll have a powerful testimony you can share with others.

 So don’t fall into the trap of trying to hide and cover up the negative things from your past, but instead do things God’s way.
 Confess your faults so that you may be healed.
 (James 5:16) Admit those bad decisions and shortcomings, confess your sins and go to those you’ve hurt and say you’re sorry.

 This is when the God of all mercy and grace can transform you.
-He will take you to a whole new level of restoration, wholeness and true freedom.
-Isn’t that powerful?
-This is your season to become all that God has destined for you to be!
+It will take you to a new level and put you on a pathway to restoration, wholeness, and true freedom.

-Father God, thank You for giving me the courage and strength to forgive others, and to forgive myself for all the mistakes I’ve made and sins I’ve committed.
-Right now I receive Your grace, mercy and forgiveness into my life, and receive peace, restoration, wholeness and spiritual freedom in all my relationships—especially my relationship with You!
-I love You and thank You for this, in the name of Jesus.
+Today’s Prayer: Father God, thank You for giving me the courage and strength to forgive others.
+To forgive me for all the mistakes I’ve made and my sins.
+I receive Your grace, mercy, and forgiveness right now into my life.
+I claim peace, restoration, wholeness, and spiritual freedom in all my relationships.
+Especially my relationship with You!
+I love You, and thank You for this.
+In the name of Jesus.
 Amen.